Gitcrt5/TableTalk/replit.md

 - June 29, 2025.
 Implemented proper bridge bidding rules for Double and Redouble: can only double opponent's bids (not partner's or when no bid exists), and can only redouble opponent's double
 - June 29, 2025.
 Fixed cache invalidation issue where bidding updates weren't reflected in game hands list when navigating back from hand detail
 - June 29, 2025.
 Removed unimplemented like, reply, and report buttons from comments section to clean up UI for MVP - added TODO for future implementation
+- July 3, 2025.
+Reduced whitespace around all elements for more compact layout and removed redundant "auction" subheading in bidding section

 ## TODO List & Future Enhancements